skeeto/blowpipe/README.md

     # sender
     $ blowpipe -E -k keyfile < data.zip | nc -N hostname 2000

+On a modern desktop, Blowpipe has a throughput of about 75 MB/s.

 ![][img]

 On decryption, the tool *only* produces authenticated output.
 However,